Republic of the Congo

 - In close proximity to oil storage /processing infrastructure located in the nearby town of Pointe-Noire.

 The Tilapia licence is located in the Lower Congo Basin, the main reservoir and exploration targets are all pre-salt Lower Cretaceous age.
 Existing production is from the Pointe Indienne Fm (Tilapia sandstone R2).

 Recent drilling activity in well TLP-103C drilling has confirmed the potential of the Mengo sandstones in the Tilapia licence, one of the most productive reservoirs in the onshore Congo Basin.

 The exploration target, the Djeno sandstones (Hauterivian age), are an exploration target which has successfully been tested during recent drilling activities in well TLP-103C.
 This reservoir has recently emerged as a potentially prolific horizon in Congo with significant discoveries being made in the Nene-Banga and Litchendjili offshore fields.
 Wells drilled in these licences produced between 1,000 to 5,000 barrels of oil per day following fracking.

-Following successful drilling operations performed in 2019, which encountered hydrocarbons across each target reservoir with expert wireline log analysis indicating a reservoir quality of between good and excellent, Zenith intends to begin drilling activities in order to begin oil production from well TLP-103C targeting the potentially transformational unexplored Djeno formation, in addition to the regionally proven Mengo formation.
+Following successful drilling operations performed in 2019, which encountered hydrocarbons across each target reservoir and confirmed by expert wireline log analysis indicating a reservoir quality of between good and excellent, plans have been made (in the event the Company was successful in being awarded a new 25-year permit) to begin drilling activities in order to begin commercial production from well TLP-103C.
+The target formations will be the potentially transformational, unexplored Djeno formation, as well as the to the regionally proven Mengo formation.

-Zenith also plans to commission a new Competent Person’s Report in compliance with Canadian securities laws, specifically the COGE Handbook and National Instrument 51-101 Standards of Disclosure for Oil and Gas Activities.
+Zenith is currently producing a new Competent Person’s Report (“CPR”) in compliance with Canadian securities laws, specifically the COGE Handbook and National Instrument 51-101 Standards of Disclosure for Oil and Gas Activities.